By collaborating in the cloud and creating "virtual twins", cities will be able to visualize the effect of their choices in advance.

 A necessity regardless of the pandemic

-As mentioned, the pandemic has produced and will produce long-term changes in the global tragedy.
-Positive too.
+As mentioned, in the global tragedy the pandemic has produced and will produce long-term changes.
+Even positive ones.
 Among these, the digital organization of municipalities.
-Everything, from the way in which catering is managed in schools to the rules applied to protect citizens and employees on public transport, must be organized and will probably need to be redesigned.
-This is why the idea of having a "virtual twin" is crucial to face the situation.
+Every element, from the way catering is managed in schools to the rules applied to protect citizens and employees on public transport, needs to be organized and will probably need to be redesigned.
+This is why the idea of having a "virtual twin" is crucial to deal with the situation.

 Architects and urban planners they will have to include elements of epidemiology and demographic science in urban design.
 New types of projects will emerge.
-Neighborhoods that will focus on air quality, to provide more resilience to the city community.
-In some cases, neighborhoods or complexes will arise with the declared purpose of support biodiversity.
-A virtual twin can help shape and coordinate hitherto apparently unrelated elements.
+Neighborhoods that will aim for air quality, to provide more resilience to the city community.
+In some cases neighborhoods or complexes will arise with the declared purpose of support biodiversity.
+A virtual twin can help shape and coordinate hitherto seemingly unrelated elements.
 The flow of air around a building's ventilation system.
-Pollution in that area, the impact of obstruction materials on the environment.
+The pollution in that area, the impact of the blocking materials on the environment.

 Eyes and ears everywhere.
 Also on social networks

-As I said, the "virtual twins" of cities are digital, yes, but they are based on real data.
-And also on real people, if you look closely: it is the political representatives of a city who can use it.
-They are associations and stakeholders, which can be added to the platform.
-And it is the citizens themselves, who interact with each other and with the institutions every day.
-The new cloud coordination and collaboration platforms also support this "granular" communication, giving the organizations involved the ability to follow trends, manage projects, share and discuss ideas and create dashboards to monitor their communication campaigns.
-Dassault's platform, in particular, allows you to create powerful visual representations and models that also summarize key messages and developments for citizens.
+As I said, the “virtual twins” of cities are digital, yes, but they are based on real data.
+And even on real people, if you look closely: they are the political representatives of a city who can use it.
+They are associations and stakeholders, who can add to the platform.
+And they are the citizens themselves, who interact with each other and with the institutions every day.
+The new coordination and collaboration platforms in the cloud also support this "granular" communication, giving the organizations involved the possibility to follow trends, manage projects, share and discuss ideas and create dashboards to monitor their communication campaigns.
+Dassault's platform in particular allows you to create powerful visual representations and models that also summarize key messages and developments for citizens.
 In other words, from the design of solutions to the dialogue with the community, everything can be connected.

 And in the future?

-Over the next few years, cities will develop and use new practices to plan their operation.
-Utilities providers and other essential organizations will need to refine decision-making models that enable them to cope with even sudden emergencies.
-It will be crucial to adapt and keep efficiency intact even in complex contexts.
+In the coming years, cities will develop and use new practices to plan their operation.
+Utility providers and other essential organizations will need to refine decision-making models that enable them to deal with even sudden emergencies.
+It will be crucial to adapt and maintain efficiency even in complex contexts.